Our mission is to provide high quality, reliable information,

 2025 CBAC Fundraising Gala - A Night in Paris

-Mark your calendars for September 27, 2025, as we celebrate 15 years of impact, resilience, and community at the Coalition of Blacks Against Cancer’s fundraising gala — A Night in Paris!
+On September 27, 2025, we celebrated 15 years of impact, resilience, and community at the Coalition of Blacks Against Cancer’s fundraising gala — A Night in Paris!

-This elegant evening will honor our incredible survivors and the champions who have supported our mission from day one.
-With Parisian flair and heartfelt purpose, we’re raising critical funds to support breast and prostate cancer awareness, education, and advocacy in the Black community.
-This year’s distinguished honorees include:
+This elegant evening honored our incredible survivors and the champions who have supported our mission from day one.
+With Parisian flair and heartfelt purpose, we raised critical funds to support breast and prostate cancer awareness, education, and advocacy in the Black community.
+This year’s distinguished honorees were:

 Rising Phoenix Award – Arizona Complete Health